AskBid/note/github.md

 $ git status
 	#

+$ git restore .
+	# gets rid of all the changes appearing in `git status`

 $ git commit -a
 	# to avoid the staging (add) step, only if a first staging already happened